ADHD Coping Strategies You Haven’t Tried

 Every issue of ADDitude features articles by experts giving their best advice for dealing with ADHD challenges.
 Their tips and strategies have changed many lives for the better.
 But everyone diagnosed with ADHD has his own set of challenges and favorite ways to meet them, based on circumstances, personality, and the severity of symptoms.

-Many adults and parents who live with attention deficit disorder (ADHD or ADD) use strategies that they’ve devised themselves, modified, and refined.
+Many adults and parents who live with ADHD use strategies that they’ve devised themselves, modified, and refined.
 These tips don’t appear in articles about ADHD, but they work beautifully.
 (One tip that will help any adult with ADHD get up on time in the morning, for instance, is setting your coffeemaker to brew at 7 A.M. — and removing the pot.
 If you don’t get up, you will have a kitchen counter covered in java.)

 What works for you may not work for someone else.
 So we compiled a wide range of tips, from our readers and the ADDitude community, for handling the challenges that adults and parents face every day.
-The tips worked for them, and they might work for you.
+These ADHD resources worked for them, and they might work for you.

 For Adults: Best Tips For Disorganization